 Vast stone cisterns, dotted all over the place, which may have been used as baths, or burial chambers for aristocrats.
 Some are better than others.

 This was the one that the old man took us to, and it's a real cutie.
-Only as high as a squatting man, its features are amusingly monkey-like and cheeky.
+Only as high as a squatting man, its features are amusingly like a monkey and cheeky.
 It's right in the middle of a paddy field.

 The statue is about 1.65 m in height.
 As other ancient statues in Bada Valley, Langke Bulawa is protected.
 It is located next to the locals cocoa field.